James Comey Memos: Trump Acknowledged Flynn Had 'Judgment Issues'

 Mostly, though, the accounts are about Trump, drafted soon after Comey had concluded each meeting or conversation with him.
 In the case of the first document, Comey describes how he had just come from seeing then-President-elect Trump in New York City and decided to draft an account of their conversation "less than five minutes after the meeting" in his official FBI vehicle.

-Trump, in Comey's telling, gave extensive denials about the salacious allegations about him in the infamous Christopher Steele dossier.
+Trump, in Comey's telling, gave extensive denials about the salacious allegations about him in the infamous dossier compiled by Christopher Steele, a former British spy.
 He was obsessed with press leaks about the goings-on in the White House and his phone calls with foreign leaders.

 And he frequently mentioned to Comey "your guy" Deputy FBI Director Andrew McCabe, whom Trump had made a political target in the 2016 campaign.

+Trump eventually fired Comey and has given several reasons, including Comey's handling of the Hillary Clinton investigations and the Russia matter.

-The Justice Department's submission of the memos to Congress follows a week of saturation news about Comey and McCabe.
+The Justice Department's submission of the memos to Congress on Thursday followed a week of saturation news about Comey and McCabe.
 Comey has been appearing on TV and radio nearly constantly talking about his book, which draws upon the accounts he drafted in the memos.

 And McCabe, a spokeswoman confirmed on Thursday, is aware that he could be facing criminal charges after the Justice Department referred his case to the U.S. Attorney's Office in Washington, D.C.
+The inspector general's office says McCabe improperly directed an aide to leak information to The Wall Street Journal and then "lacked candor" about it to investigators.

+McCabe's camp says he was well within his rights to authorize the release of information to the press and he told the truth about the matter afterward.